-These healthy muesli bars are made with just a few simple ingredients and they don’t contain any refined sugar or additives.
+These healthy muesli bars are made with just a few simple ingredients and they?don’t contain any refined sugars, flours or unnecessary extra ingredients.

 Oats, nuts and seeds are the main ingredients in these muesli bars.
-Just add your favourite dried fruit.
-Then honey, tahini and coconut oil are melted together to bind the dry ingredients.
+Just add your favourite dried fruit and/or nuts.
+Then the honey, tahini and coconut oil are melted together to bind the dry ingredients.

 Healthy muesli bars

 - 3 cups rolled oats

 - ¼ cup sunflower seeds

 - ½ cup finely chopped dried fruit

 - ½ cup honey or rice malt syrup

 - ½ cup chopped mixed nuts